Lissy93/dotfiles/.github/README.md

 #### MacOS

-MacOS includes a utility named [`defaults`](https://real-world-systems.com/docs/defaults.1.html), which lets you configure all system and app preferences programatically through the command line.
+MacOS includes a built-in utility named [`defaults`](https://real-world-systems.com/docs/defaults.1.html), which lets you configure all system and app preferences programatically through the command line.
 This is very powerful, as you can write a script that configures every aspect of your system enabling you to setup a brand new machine in seconds.

 All settings are then updated in the `.plist` files stored in `~/Library/Preferences`.
 This can also be used to configure preferences for any installed app on your system, where the application is specified by its domain identifier - you can view a full list of your configurable apps by running `defaults domains`.

 In my dotfiles, the MacOS preferences will configure everything from system security to launchpad layout.
 The Mac settings are located in [`system-specific/macos/system-settings/`](https://github.com/Lissy93/dotfiles/tree/master/system-specific/macos/system-settings), and are split into three files:
 - [`macos-security.sh`](https://github.com/Lissy93/dotfiles/blob/master/system-specific/macos/system-settings/macos-security.sh) - Sets essential security settings, disables telementry, disconnects unused ports, enforces signing, sets logout timeouts, and much more
 - [`macos-preferences.sh`](https://github.com/Lissy93/dotfiles/blob/master/system-specific/macos/system-settings/macos-preferences.sh) - Configures all user preferences, including computer name, highlight color, finder options, spotlight settings, hardware preferences and more
 - [`macos-apps.sh`](https://github.com/Lissy93/dotfiles/blob/master/system-specific/macos/system-settings/macos-apps.sh) - Applies preferences to any installed desktop apps, such as Terminal, Time Machine, Photos, Spotify, and many others